Vietnam.vn - Nền tảng quảng bá Việt Nam

 Data is a vital story in today's digital life.
 This is even more important for the protection and preservation of the writing systems of ethnic minorities.
 In fact, our Party and State have issued many policies to preserve and promote the culture of ethnic minorities, including the protection of ethnic languages as a way to connect and strengthen the strength of national unity.

-The diversity in the forms of writing of ethnic minorities is a challenging factor in converting character fonts in the digitalization process.
-Some ethnic minority fonts violate the regulations of Unicode character standards, so when displayed on the internet, they will be converted to standard Unicode characters instead of the ethnic minority's own characters.
+The diversity of forms in the writings of ethnic minorities is a challenging factor in converting character fonts in the digitalization process.
+Some ethnic minority fonts violate the regulations of Unicode character standards, so when displayed on the internet, they will be converted to standard Unicode characters, not the ethnic minority characters.

 According to technology expert, Dr. Dang Minh Tuan, there needs to be a master plan for character allocation for ethnic minority languages, helping to digitize data in a synchronous, large-scale, and easier-to-implement manner.